 “All great art allows us this: a glimpse across the limits of our self.
 These occurrences aren’t merely amusing or disorienting or interesting experiments in ‘virtual reality.’
 They are moments of genuine expansion.
 They are at the heart of our humanity.
 Our future depends on them.
 We couldn’t have gotten here without them.”

 Marsha Sinetar discovered the profound relationship between art and the process of awakening.
 “All art shares common elements.
 The first is this: every artist’s process requires that he or she discover metaphysical themes.
 These are overarching, inspirational interior aims from which external life takes shape.
 These inner images or mystic ambitions are a must.
 We can’t stay our life’s course without these intimate friends.
 Like breath itself, they sustain us, giving strength to make a lifelong effort on behalf of our most lofty goals.”
 Simple Reality, of course, provides such a companion.

 We will save our world.
 But, when it is saved, I’m confident that the door will have been kicked open by things that bring us together—the arts.

 The experience of truth and beauty can often deliver us into the “feeling” experience of the NOW, therefore art can support our process of transcendence.
 Art, the expression of beauty and truth, will help us to find our own the inner wisdom and strengthen our ability to become Self-reliant.

 The art essays on this blog are arranged by art form (i.e. architecture, dance, poetry, theater, etc.) and attribution is made for all quotes in the printed book.
 We suggest viewing the works of art online online as you read about them to enhance your experience.

-All essays from Art and Simple Reality will be posted on this blog in 2019.
+All essays from Art and Simple Reality, Volumes I and II are posted on this blog.